 Problem 2: Static Pricing

 The other problem with this model is that the price of the data is usually static.
 The only difference is that some segments are considered premium or of higher value than others, and the CPM price is then higher.
-There is no way to dynamically set the price for the data based on the demand and/or quality, and therefore, all the parties in the ecosystem (e.g. publishers, data suppliers, data providers, advertisers, etc.) may be losing out financially.
+There is no way to dynamically set the price for the data based on the demand and/or quality, and therefore, all the parties in the ecosystem (e.g. publishers, data suppliers, data brokers, advertisers, etc.) may be losing out financially.

 An Overview of the Data Collecting and Trading System